Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/incremental.md

 ### Run-Mode

-Run-Mode Bruteforce is an feature that allows you to run Incremental in a race (i.e. `ContextMode::Run`), rather than the usual validation context (i.e. `ContextMode::Simulation`).
+Run-Mode Evaluation is an feature that allows you to run Incremental in a race (i.e. `ContextMode::Run`), rather than the usual validation context (i.e. `ContextMode::Simulation`).
-The 'bruteforce' part is actually a misnomer since Incremental does not really 'bruteforce', at least not in the same way as the built-in bruteforce, so this name might be changed to something like 'Run-Mode Evaluation' in later versions.

 When you want to use this, you will need to have an input file loaded.
 The 'replay time' setting will then be used to determine up to what time the file will be played,